 Monitoring and measuring how engineers spent their work day was considered normal and to be expected during the 20th century.
 Time studies were numerous.
 In the 1990s, the relationship between corporations and workers began to change.
 Cell phones had become widespread, email replaced faxing, internet availability was accelerating, and the growth of globalization necessitated work in multiple time zones—from home as required.
-Reciprocally, employees had become empowered with personal sys
+Reciprocally, employees had become empowered with personal

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!

 Participate in Expert and Reader driven Q&A's